chefspec/chefspec/README.md

 ### Execute

 If you make use of the `execute` resource within your cookbook recipes it is important to guard for idempotent behaviour.
-ChefSpec is not smart enough at present to be used to verify that an `only_if` or `not_if` condition would be met however.

 Assert that a command with specific attributes would be run: